Vallejo DUI Accident Victim Lawyers

 Alcohol also affects the brain’s cognitive functions.
 Intoxication reduces inhibitions and leads to rash decisions.
 Drinkers may decide it’s safe to drive after drinking, even if they cannot assess the risks accurately.
 This diminished ability to anticipate and react to road hazards significantly increases the likelihood of accidents.

-Drinking may also disrupt the brain’s capability to form long-term memories, leading to blackouts.
+Drinking may also disrupt the brain’s capability to form long-term memories, resulting in blackouts.
 This typically happens at a BAC of 0.16% or higher.
 At this point, the driver may not realize what they’re doing or the possible consequences of their actions.
 Driving under such conditions puts the driver and others on the road at extreme risk.

 Increased Chance Of Being Involved In An Accident

-Drunk drivers are more likely to get into car accidents.
+Drunk drivers are more likely to be involved in car accidents.
 With their impaired motor skills, decreased vision, slower reaction time, and poor judgment, they put themselves and others at risk of a collision.
 Worse, DUI accidents often lead to wrongful deaths.

 How Different Drugs Affect Driving

 Drugs alter the normal brain and body functions, making even the most experienced and skilled driver incapable of driving safely.
-Prescription and over-the-counter (OTC) medications that can impair driving are sought after by individuals who suffer from substance abuse.
-Among the long list of medications are pain relievers, antidepressants, stimulants, muscle relaxants, sedatives, anti-anxiety drugs, and many more.
+Prescription and over-the-counter (OTC) medications can also impair driving.
+Among the long list of drugs are pain relievers, antidepressants, stimulants, muscle relaxants, sedatives, anti-anxiety drugs, and many more.
 Sometimes, their effects can last up to 24 hours after they are consumed.
 The risks associated with driving under the influence of any of these drugs are extremely high.

-Here are some information about drugs that should not be taken right before driving:
+Here is some information about drugs that should not be taken right before driving:

 Depressants